Start Abroad

-Working abroad as a dental hygienist isn’t a single path — it’s a world of opportunities shaped by education, licensing, scope of practice, and how different countries approach early oral health and prevention.
+Working abroad as a dental hygienist isn’t a single path.
+It’s a world shaped by education, licensing, scope of practice, and how different countries think about prevention.

 → Learn how dental hygienists work overseas